-Five Ways Steam Helps Boost Fitness and Wellness
+Five Ways Steam May Help Boost Fitness and Wellness

 How?
-Steam rooms deliver multiple benefits, but let’s consider five in particular that apply to anyone who’s concerned about maintaining—and improving—their wellness profile.
+Steam rooms deliver multiple possible benefits, but let’s consider five in particular that apply to anyone who’s concerned about maintaining—and possibly improving—their wellness profile.

-Five Fitness and Wellness Health Benefits of Steam Rooms
+Five Potential Fitness and Wellness Benefits of Steam Rooms

-Steam helps elevate mood and reduce stress.
+Steam may help elevate mood and reduce stress.
 Serotonin, the “feel-good” neurotransmitter, is a powerful mood regulator in the central nervous system.

-Whatever mechanism is responsible, everyday anecdotal evidence supports that a session in the steam room can go a long way to elevating your mood and reducing stress.
+Whatever mechanism is responsible, everyday anecdotal evidence supports that a session in the steam room could go a long way to help elevate your mood and reducing stress.

 2. Steam to help increase metabolism

-Steam helps increase metabolism.
-Sure, you’ll lose excess water weight through sweat in a steam room, but the thermic effect of a steam session can also help increase your metabolism, sometimes by as much as 20%.
+Steam may help improve metabolic function.
+Sure, you’ll likely lose excess water weight through sweat in a steam room, but the thermic effect of a steam session may also help increase your metabolism, sometimes by as much as 20%.

 3. Steam to help detox your system

-Steam helps detox your system.
+Steam may help detox your system.
 As we said above, steam therapy may have a potent effect on eliminating dangerous toxins from your body, not only through your pores via sweat, but by increasing circulation in the lymphatic system.

 One study found that steam even helped lower mercury levels in the bloodstream, an impressive feat considering the difficulty in eliminating the heavy metal from the body.

-A session in a steam room can also reduce sodium content, important for many Americans who suffer from high sodium levels.
+A session in a steam room may also reduce sodium content, important for many Americans who suffer from high sodium levels.

 4. Steam to reduce inflammation

-Steam helps reduce inflammation.
-Scientists continue to find that inflammation is behind many serious diseases and chronic ailments, but even minor aches and pains are relieved by a reduction in inflammation.
-Steam therapy has a beneficial effect on muscular and cellular inflammation through a hormonal response.
+Steam may help reduce inflammation.
+Scientists continue to find that inflammation is behind many serious ailments, but even minor aches and pains are relieved by a reduction in inflammation.
+Steam therapy has a potentially beneficial effect on muscular and cellular inflammation through a hormonal response.

-By reaching deep into the cells, this anti-inflammatory response can help reduce stress and boost your immune response.
-Those with joint disorders report that steam rooms help them relieve arthritic pain, improving functional ability.
+By reaching deep into the cells, anti-inflammatory response can help reduce stress and boost your immune response.
+Those with joint disorders report that steam rooms help them relieve discomfort, improving functional ability.

 5. Steam, energy and endurance

-Steam helps increase energy and endurance.
-Steam is a go-to therapy for many athletes to improve performance, and now we know why.
+Steam may help increase energy and endurance.
+Steam is a go-to therapy for many athletes who want to improve performance, and now we know why.

 Through a process called thermic conditioning, steam therapy may increase your physical stamina and exercise endurance.
 In a study in the Journal of Science Medicine & Sport, researchers discovered that two 30-minute sessions in a sauna or steam room per week increased endurance output by 32%!
 Jacking up endurance threshold by a third is an astonishing improvement.